Java Tutorial: Basic Operators Examples

 Java Greater Than or Equal Operator ">="

-Java greater than or equal operator use to compare that left operand is greater than or equal right operand.
-It uses two characters or symbols ">=".
+The Java greater than or equal operator is used to compare whether the left operand is greater than or equal right operand.
+It uses two characters or symbols, ">=".

 int c = 20;